-What does it mean for an individual to possess relative pitch?
-Do aural skills teachers agree on this answer?
-And perhaps most importantly: how do we, as pedagogues, know if we have succeeded in teaching and assessing this ability within our students?
-Unlike absolute pitch, which has enjoyed substantial research attention in terms of prevalence, psychometric testing, and even proposed neurophysiological mechanisms, relative pitch has no clearly agreed upon definition across the aural skills/cognition literature.
-While authors such as Karpinski (2000), Levitin and Rogers (2005), and Marvin (2007), have proposed working definitions, they seem to capture some, but not all, aspects of relative pitch.
+What does it mean for an individual to possess relative pitch (RP)?
+Do aural skills instructors agree on a single definition?
+How do they teach and assess RP in the classroom?
+Unlike absolute pitch (AP), which is the ability to produce or label a musical pitch without reference to an external standard (Marvin 2017), RP has no clearly agreed upon definition in the music-cognition and theory pedagogy literature: working definitions seem to capture some but not all aspects of this ability (Karpinski, 2000; Levitin & Rogers, 2005; Leipold et al., 2019; Marvin, 2007).
+Further while scholars have studied the prevalence (Ward, 1999 ), psychometric testing (Bermudez & Zatorre, 2009)), and neurophysiological mechanisms (Brauchli et al., 2019) of AP, RP has yet to receive such research attention.

-The goal of our research is two-fold.
-The first is to disentangle beliefs about relative and absolute pitch in order to arrive at an empirical, inductive consensus about pitch-based skills.
-The second is to attempt to understand what demographic, professional, and pedagogical factors are most associated with beliefs about relative and absolute pitch.
-In order to accomplish this, we analyze data from an ongoing survey of active aural skills teachers that collects their definitions of RP and AP (e.g., Figure 1), classroom activities that foster them (e.g., Figure 2), and their pedagogical beliefs about the advantages of each (e.g., Figure 3).
-The survey also attempts to learn whether these attitudes are moderated by participants’ demographics and/or past teaching experiences (e.g., Figure 4).
-Data collection has begun in December 2021; complete findings will be shared at the conference in 2022.
-The poster will share alluvial charts and other graphical representations of the data (e.g., Figure 5).
-This research is a step of a larger project to build a skill-test battery to capture an understanding of absolute- and relative-pitch abilities; this battery has implications for both music-cognitive research and practical applications in the classroom.
+The goal of our research is twofold.
+The first is to disentangle beliefs about RP and AP in order to arrive at an empirical, inductive understanding of pitch-based skills.
+The second is to study the demographic, professional, and pedagogical factors that are associated with pedagogies of relative and absolute pitch.
+In order to accomplish this, our poster shares data from a survey that asks music teachers (N = 48, ongoing) for definitions of RP and AP (e.g., Figure 1), classroom activities that foster them (e.g., Figure 2), and pedagogical beliefs about each (e.g., Figure 3).
+The survey also attempts to learn whether these attitudes are shaped by participants’ musical background and/or past teaching experiences (e.g., Figure 4).
+Data collection began in December 2021; complete findings will be shared at the conference.
+The poster will illustrate alluvial charts and other graphical representations of the data (e.g., Figure 5).
+This research is part of a larger project to build a skills-test battery that captures absolute- and relative-pitch abilities; this battery will have implications for both music-cognitive research and classroom applications.

-(296 words, 300-word limit)
+(295 words, 300-word limit)